hoor123-ma/hoor123-ma/README.md

 ## 📚 Current Goals:

-- Build and deploy my first *Flutter* app.
+- Build and deploy *Flutter* apps.
 - Contribute to *open-source projects*.
 - Rank among the top students in my class.